Guide - The Best of Park City

 Park City Utah for Christmas and New Year's

 The holiday season transforms Park City into a winter celebration.
-Main Street glows with lights, resort villages host festive programming, and the mountain community embraces traditions that make this period genuinely special.
+Main Street glows with sparkling lights and trimmings, resort villages host festive programming, and the mountain community embraces traditions that make this time of year genuinely special.
 Planning ahead ensures you experience the best of the season.

 Holiday Events and Traditions